JohnLanni619/budget-tracker/README.md

 [Link to Deployed Application](https://boiling-meadow-28399.herokuapp.com/)

 ## About Me
 I'm an aspiring full-stack web developer, currently working through the Rutgers Coding Bootcamp.
-When I'm not studying coding, I'm working as a personal trainer and spending time with my 3 year old son.
+When I'm not coding, I'm working as a personal trainer and spending time with my 3 year old son.